 The TRL of OAE approaches is summarized in Fig. 2.
-A feasibility case study for an AWL system attached to a coastal power plant in Taiwan (Chou et al., 2015) and most recently a pilot-scale AWL reactor for flue gas separation

-(Kirchner et al., 2020b) suggests TRL 5-6.
-Electrochemical brine splitting has a similar TRL of around 6, with several start-up companies in the process of deploying pilot demonstrations.
-CEW has a lower TRL of between 4 and 5 and is currently undergoing (at the time of submission) field trials in Southampton, New York, to prove its efficacy.
-There are still significant challenges to scaling up the approach, particularly surrounding monitoring, reporting, and verification (e.g., Rau et al., 2022; see Ho et al., 2023, this Guide) and potential ecosystem effects (Bach et al., 2019), as well as logistical challenges around mining, grinding, and transporting enough alkaline material from land to distribute in the marine environment, which would require massive infrastructure and long supply chains (Renforth et al., 2013).
-Previously, OL was assigned a TRL of 3 to 4 (McLaren, 2012) but can now be considered to have advanced to a TRL of 4 to 5 after recent (May 2022) field trials in Florida (Voosen, 2022).
-Finally, the production and application of hydrated carbonate minerals such as ikaite has a TRL of 1 (Renforth et al., 2022).
+A feasibility case study for an AWL system attached to a coastal power plant in Taiwan (Chou et al. 2015), and most recently a pilot scale AWL reactor for flue gas separation (Kirchner et al., 2020), suggests TRL 5 - 6.
+Electrochemical brine splitting has a similar TRL of around 6 with several start-up companies in the process of deploying pilot demonstrations.
+CEW has a lower TRL of between 4 to 5, currently undergoing field trials in Southampton, New York to prove its efficacy.
+There are still significant challenges to scaling up the approach, particularly surrounding monitoring reporting and verification (e.g., Burt et al., 2023, see Ho et al., 2023, this Guide), potential ecosystem effects (Bach et al., 2019), as well as logistical challenges around mining, grinding, and transporting enough alkaline material from land to distribute in the marine environment which would require massive infrastructure and long supply chains (Renforth et al., 2013).
+Previously, OL has been assigned a TRL of 3 to 4 (McLaren, 2012), but can now be considered to have advanced to a TRL of 4 to 5 after recent field trials in Florida.
+Finally, the production and application of hydrated carbonate minerals such as ikaite has a TRL of 1 (Renforth et al., 2023), currently under investigation at the bench-scale at Heriot-Watt university examining aspects such as air stability and seawater dissolution kinetics.

-Overall, while OAE may have great potential for CDR, there are still many unanswered questions about the longterm ecological impacts and the feasibility of implementing these techniques on a large scale.
-As such, further research and development is needed to increase the TRLs of these approaches and to determine which, if any, other approaches should be scaled up.
-The ocean is a heterogeneous system, and field tests are required across a variety of oceanic conditions, e.g., temperatures, upwelling velocities, seawater chemistries, and biological profiles.
+Overall, while OAE may have great potential for CDR, there are still many unanswered questions about the long-term ecological impacts and the feasibility of implementing these techniques on a large scale.
+As such, further research and development is needed to increase the TRLs of these approaches and which, if any, other approaches should be scaled up.
+The ocean is a heterogeneous system and field-tests are required across a variety of oceanic conditions, e.g., temperatures, upwelling velocities, seawater chemistries, and biological profiles.
 A research program designed to accelerate technology development and demonstration of pilot-scale facilities will also need to assess any potential ecological impacts and governance issues.

-2 Electrochemical production of alkalinity for OAE
+3.2 Electrochemical production of alkalinity for OAE

-2.1 Technical summary - chloride brines
+3.2.1 Technical Summary - chloride brines

-Aqueous brine (for example, $NaCl{(aq)}$) represents an abundant source from which aqueous alkalinity (for example $NaOH{(aq)}$) can be generated using electrochemistry.
-In these approaches, the alkalinity is in the form of hydroxide ions ultimately derived from the water in the brine stream, with the dissolved brine ions (for example Na^+ and Cl^-) providing the conductivity and charge balance needed for the process.
+Aqueous brine (for example, NaCl(aq)) represents an abundant source from which aqueous alkalinity (for example NaOH(aq))

+145 can be generated using electrochemistry.
+In these approaches, the alkalinity is in the form of hydroxide ions ultimately derived from the water in the brine stream, with the dissolved brine ions (for example Na+ and Cl-) providing the conductivity and charge balance needed for the process.

-The two primary electrochemical processes used to generate alkalinity from brine are electrolysis (O'Brien et al., 2005, pp. 31-34) and electrodialysis (Strathmann, 2011, pp. 163-167), as shown in Fig. 3.
-Electrolysis generates higher-concentration alkalinity than electrodialysis but requires a higher electrical potential per mole of alkalinity to do so.
+The two primary electrochemical processes used to generate alkalinity from brine are electrolysis (O'Brien, Bommaraju, and 150 Hine, 2005, pp.31-34) and electrodialysis (Strathmann, 2011, pp.163-167), as shown in Fig. 3.
+Electrolysis generates higher concentration alkalinity than electrodialysis but requires a higher electrical potential per mol of alkalinity to do so.